USD ($)

 «What are The Different Types of Network ...

-Network cables remain a vital component of modern network infrastructure, even with the rise of wireless technology.
+Cables in computer networks remain a vital component of modern network infrastructure, even with the rise of wireless technology.
 Wired connections continue to offer reliability and speed, which is evident in the use of optical fiber in home Wi-Fi routers.

-In this article, we will explore the three primary types of network cables: coaxial, fiber optic, and twisted pair.
+In this article, we will explore the three types of network cables: coaxial, fiber optic, and twisted pair.
 We'll understand their uses and benefits in the current networking landscape.

 For a deeper understanding of networking hardware, including cables, routers, and switches, consider exploring our online networking courses.